Mycena chlorophos: Taxonomy

 The species was first described scientifically by Miles Berkeley and Moses Ashley Curtis in 1860 as Agaricus chlorophos.
 The original specimens were collected from the Bonin Islands by American botanist Charles Wright in October 1854 as part of the North Pacific Exploring and Surveying Expedition of 1853–56.
 Pier Andrea Saccardo transferred the species to the genus Mycena in an 1887 publication.
 Daniel Desjardin and colleagues redescribed the species and set a lectotype specimen in 2010.

-In 1860 Berkeley and Curtis described the species Agaricus cyanophos from material also collected from the Bonin Islands.
+In 1860, Berkeley and Curtis described the species Agaricus cyanophos from the material also collected from the Bonin Islands.
 This material was found near the location that the original specimens of M. chlorophos were found, but a couple of weeks later.
 Japanese mycologists Seiya Ito and Sanshi Imai studied these collections in the late 1930s, and concluded that Agaricus cyanophos was the same species as M. chlorophos, despite differences in cap shape, gill attachment, and the color of emitted light.
 Desjardin and colleagues agreed with this determination after examining the type material of both taxa.
 M. chlorophos is classified in the section Exornatae of the genus Mycena.
 Other luminescent species in this section are M. discobasis and M. marginata.
 Some authors have considered M. illuminans to be synonymous with M. chlorophos due to their morphological similarity, but molecular analysis has shown that they are distinct species.

 In Japan, the mushroom is known as yakoh-take, or "night-light mushroom".
-In the Bonin Islands it is called "Green Pepe".
+In the Bonin Islands, it is called "Green Pepe".